-(d) Student interview with the assistant to the vice president of student services
+(d) Student interview with the vice president of student services

-After the student has been evaluated by a mental health professional, the student must schedule an interview with the assistant to the vice president of student services, under the direction of the vice president of student services.
-Interviews may be scheduled anytime between the hours of 8 a.m. and 5 p.m.
+After the student has been evaluated by a mental health professional, the student must schedule an interview with the vice president of student services.
+Interviews may be scheduled between the hours of 8 a.m. and 5 p.m.
 Monday through Friday.
 The purpose of the interview is to determine if the student will be allowed to resume living in the college's residential facilities and participation in the college's academic programs and nonacademic programs.

-(e) Approval from the assistant to the vice president of student services Based upon the interview with the student and the results of the evaluation by the mental health professional that may include a physician's assessment and/or recommendation, the assistant to the vice president of student services, under the direction of the vice president of student services, will make a decision about the student's ability to resume living in the college's residential facilities, participation in the college's academic programs, or participation in other college activities the college had previously deemed to be potentially harmful to the student or others.
+(e) Approval from the vice president of student services

+Based upon the interview with the student and the results of the evaluation by the mental health professional that may include a physician's assessment and/or recommendation, the vice president of student services will make a decision about the student's ability to resume living in the college's residential facilities, participation in the college's academic programs, or participation in other college activities the college had previously deemed to be potentially harmful to the student or others.

-If the assistant to the vice president of student services, under the direction of the vice president of student services, determines that the student is able to resume living in the college's residential facilities, participate in the college's academic programs, or participate in other college activities the college had previously deemed to be potentially harmful to the student or others, the assistant to the vice president of student services, under the direction of the vice president of student services, will provide a letter to the student stating the student has been cleared to return to residential facilities, classes, or other college activities.
+If the vice president of student services determines that the student is able to resume living in the college's residential facilities, participate in the college's academic programs, or participate in other college activities the college had previously deemed to be potentially harmful to the student or others, the vice president of student services will provide a letter to the student stating the student has been cleared to return to residential facilities, classes, or other college activities.
 The student must present the letter to the residence life staff or any faculty or staff member who requests the letter as proof that the clearance process has been completed.

-- (f) Disapproval from assistant to the vice president of student services - I) If the assistant to the vice president of student services, under the direction of the vice president of student services, determines that the student is not ready to return to the college residential facilities, the assistant to the vice president of student services will assist the student with their withdrawal from the college residential facilities and will suggest other arrangements for off-campus housing.
+(f) Disapproval from the vice president of student services

+I) If the vice president of student services determines that the student is not ready to return to the College residential facilities, the vice president of student services will assist the student with their withdrawal from the college residential facilities and will suggest other arrangements for off-campus housing.
 Any cost will be the responsibility of the student.

-II) If the assistant to the vice president for student services, under the direction of the vice president of student services, determines that the student is not ready to return to academic programs, the assistant to the vice president of student services will assist the student with withdrawing from their college classes and assist the student in exploring other academic options for the student.
+II) If the vice president of student services determines that the student is not ready to return to academic programs, the vice president of student services will assist the student with withdrawing from their college classes and assist the student in exploring other academic options for the student.
 Any cost will be the responsibility of the student.

-III) If the assistant to the vice president of student services, under the direction of the vice president of student services, determines that the student is not able to return to the college's services or programs other than residential facilities or academic programs, the assistant to the vice president of student services will provide the student with written instructions regarding which activities or programs are prohibited, the length of the prohibition, and the conditions (if any) for readmittance to those activities or programs.
+III) If the vice president of student services determines that the student is not able to return to the college's services or programs other than residential facilities or academic programs, the vice president of student services will provide the student with written instructions regarding which activities or programs are prohibited, the length of the prohibition, and the conditions (if any) for re-admittance to those activities or programs.